kylekyle/monitoring/README.md

 monitor.removed('.ad', ad => console.log('advert removed:', ad));

 // watch for elements to become visible on the page
-// what is means to be "visible" is compilicated, details here:
+// what it means to be "visible" is complicated, details here:
 // https://developers.google.com/web/updates/2019/02/intersectionobserver-v2
 monitor.appeared('#content', content => console.log('content is visible:', content));